AqwamCreates/DataPredict/docs/BasicTutorials/UsingSolvers.md

 ```

-# Instant vs. Iterative Solvers
+# Training

 In this comparison, we will test two different types of solvers:

 * Gauss-Newton Solver: Directly finds the next best solution based on current model parameters.
-Generally requires number of datapoints greater than number of features in the feature matrix.
+Generally requires the number of datapoints to be greater than the number of features in the feature matrix.
+This is generally the default setting for most models.

 * Gradient Solver: It starts with a random guess and slowly improves it step-by-step.
 It takes longer but can handle massive datasets that would crash the Instant solver.